 How to Choose a Clock Repair School

 Clock repair technicians, also called horologists, repair all types of clocks, including modern and antique clocks.
 In addition to repair, many technicians appraise, reconstruct, adjust and polish clocks.
-Some schools that offer horology programs combine clock making and clock repair.
-Some of these programs culminate in a certificate.
+Some schools combine clock making and clock repair, potentially culminating in a certificate.

 Overview of Clock Repair Programs

-Courses are suitable for individuals who want to get an entry-level position in clock repair.
-Student may enroll in courses in repair skills, specialized repairs, chiming movement and tall clocks.
-Other topics covered may include:
+Courses fit individuals who want to get an entry-level position in clock repair.
+Repair skills, specialized repairs, chiming movement and tall clocks, along with the following, are all common classes:

 - Cuckoo and pendulum clocks